Barelidap/HandSign-from-Video/README.md

 It is required to create 'frames' and 'cropped_imgs' folders in the same directory.

-Then for run:  For Linux - cd models && sh ./download-models.sh  For Windows - cd models && powershell .\download-models.ps1
+Then for run:
+For Linux (in terminal) - cd models && sh ./download-models.sh
+For Windows (in cmd) - cd models && powershell .\download-models.ps1

 Test_videos is a folder that simulates the real dataset.
 Models folder contains a Yolo model that is used for hand detection.